UniSwarm/uDevkit-SDK/support/archi/dspic33ck/README.md

 dsPIC33CK family is a new generation of 16 bits microcontroller with DSP accelerator.
 Architechture and periphericals are similar to [dsPIC33CH](../dspic33ch/README.md).

 A lot of periphericals (UART, Timer...) are not compatible with others dsPIC ranges.
-Full support of drivers ay needs additionnal time.
+Full support of drivers may needs additionnal time.

 This family have variation of flash memory, pin count and CAN FD for 5XX subfamily.